deeptime-ml/deeptime/docs/source/api/index_markov_hmm.rst

-.. currentmodule:: sktime.markov.hmm
+.. currentmodule:: deeptime.markov.hmm

 ===============================================================================
-sktime.markov.hmm
+deeptime.markov.hmm
 ===============================================================================

 Package containing tools for estimation and analysis of hidden Markov state models.

-They consist out of a hidden state :class:`MSM <sktime.markov.msm.MarkovStateModel>` which holds information on how hidden states can transition between one another and an :class:`OutputModel <sktime.markov.hmm.OutputModel>`, which maps hidden states to discrete observable states in case of an  :class:`DiscreteOutputModel <sktime.markov.hmm.DiscreteOutputModel>` or to continuous observables in case of an :class:`GaussianOutputModel <sktime.markov.hmm.GaussianOutputModel>`.
+They consist out of a hidden state :class:`MSM <deeptime.markov.msm.MarkovStateModel>` which holds information on how hidden states can transition between one another and an :class:`OutputModel <deeptime.markov.hmm.OutputModel>`, which maps hidden states to discrete observable states in case of an  :class:`DiscreteOutputModel <deeptime.markov.hmm.DiscreteOutputModel>` or to continuous observables in case of an :class:`GaussianOutputModel <deeptime.markov.hmm.GaussianOutputModel>`.

 Estimators
 ==========